texstudio-org/texstudio/utilities/manual/source/background.md

 ### Command format

-In its simplest form the command is just a valid LaTeX expression as you find it in the documentation, e.g. `\section{title}`.
+In its simplest form, the command is just a valid LaTeX expression as you find it in the documentation, e.g. `\section{title}`.
 By default, every option is treated as a placeholder.
-Alternatively, you may either just define a stop position for the cursor by `%|` (Example:
+Alternatively, you may either define a stop position for the cursor by `%|` (Example:
-`\left(%|\right)`) or use `%< %>` to mark only part of an option as placeholder (Example: `\includegraphics[scale=%<1%>]{file}`).
+`\left(%|\right)`) or use `%< %>` to mark only part of an option as a placeholder (Example: `\includegraphics[scale=%<1%>]{file}`).
 New lines can be included in a command by `%\`.

 #### Argument Names

-The argument names are visible in the completer window and after completion as placeholders in the editor.
+The argument names are visible in the completer window and, after completion, as placeholders in the editor.
 In general, you are free to name the arguments as you like.
-We encourage to provide meaningful names e.g. `\parbox[position]{width}{text}` instead of `\parbox[arg1]{arg2}{arg3}`.
+We encourage you to provide meaningful names e.g. `\parbox[position]{width}{text}` instead of `\parbox[arg1]{arg2}{arg3}`.